Edmund, Earl of Lancaster and Aveline de Forz

 Aveline de Forz

 Aveline was the daughter and heiress of William de Forz, Count of Aumale in Normandy, Lord of Holderness in Yorkshire and of much land elsewhere in the north of England.
 On her mother's side she was heiress presumptive to the Earldom of Devon and Lordship of the Isle of Wight.
 She died childless in 1274.
 It is now thought she may be buried under a slab with Cosmati work in St Edward the Confessor's chapel but the inscription is mostly obscured by Henry V's chantry.
+This is the northern slab with indents for two shields (probably the arms of de Forz and Lancaster).

 A carved shield for Forz still remains in the nave of the Abbey.
 This series of shields represents families or individuals who were benefactors to the building of Henry III's new Abbey from 1245.